 In conclusion, because I listened to my inner guidance and took the time to hear what was being said, a major medical malady was averted.

 Ultimately, if you listen, your organism will communicate with you.
-Listening is an essential part of this course.

 Develop your inner intelligence in 4 steps: